AdguardTeam/Scriptlets/README.md

 ### <a id="log-setInterval"></a> log-setInterval

-Logs in console calls to setInterval
+Logs all setInterval calls to the console

 **Syntax**
 ```